What is the Unmanaged setting?

 How do I set something to Unmanaged?

-Setting a website, platform, or category to Unmanaged is super easy.
+Setting a website, app, or category to Unmanaged is super easy.

 - Open the profile where you'd like to make changes.

 - Tap on the Filter setting button next to the website, app, or category to cycle through the Allowed, Not Allowed, and Unmanaged settings.

 You can also set your Custom Website filters to Unmanaged as well.
 Learn more about Custom Website Filters.

 What if I want to Unmanage an entire device?

 You may have a device in your home that you’d like Circle to ignore completely, like a smart thermostat, network extender, or a laptop you use for business.
 Circle can help with this as well.

 - Open the Circle app Menu and tap Devices.

 - Find the device you want to Unmanage and tap to open the device settings.